Buying A House With Bad Credit: A Guide To Your Home Loan Options

 An FHA loan is a loan backed by the Federal Housing Administration.
 If you’re a first-time home buyer or haven’t purchased a home in the last 3 years, you could qualify for this loan.

-The minimum credit score needed to get an FHA loan is usually around a 580; however, if you can make a 10% down payment, you can probably get approved with a credit score between 500 - 579.
-Rocket Mortgage™requires a minimum score of 580.
+The minimum credit score needed to get an FHA loan is usually around 580.
+If you can make a 10% down payment, you can probably get approved with a credit score between 500 – 579.
+Rocket Mortgage® requires a minimum score of 580.

 FHA loans also have additional requirements that must be met for you to qualify for the loan.
 For instance, you can only use an FHA loan to purchase a primary residence.

-If you’re a veteran or an active-duty member of the armed forces, then you could qualify for a VA Loan.
+If you’re a veteran or an active-duty member of the armed forces, you could qualify for a VA loan.

-A VA loan is backed by the Department of Veterans Affairs and allows any qualifying service member and qualified spouses to buy a home with $0 down.
+A VA loan is backed by the Department of Veterans Affairs and allows any qualifying service member and their qualified spouse to buy a home with $0 down.

-Just like FHA loans, your home has to meet specific standards to qualify.
-And while there isn’t a specific score you need to qualify for the loan, you will need around a 620 to be eligible for a VA loan through Rocket Mortgage™.
+As with FHA loans, your home must meet specific standards to qualify.
+And while there isn’t a specific score you need to qualify for the loan, you will need around a 620 to be eligible for a VA loan through Rocket Mortgage®.

 A USDA loan is another loan backed by a government department, the U.S. Department of Agriculture.